13 Startup Metrics to Keep a Pulse on Your Business

 Activation happens when a new customer performs a predetermined key action within your software within a set period of time.
 This key action should deliver value for customers.

-For example, if your product is an invoicing software, this action could be creating and sending their first invoice.
+For example, if your product is an invoicing software, this action could be creating and sending the first invoice.
 Or, if you have a website popup software, it could be launching the very first popup on a website.

 Not all customers will perform this action within the time limit you set.